vetux/xng/engine/include/xng/rendergraph/shaderscript/README.md

 It is implemented through headers which define various types, functions and macros to create an easy-to-use DSL that resembles a mixture between glsl, bash and python.

+It resembles a CUDA like environment where users can write gpu side shader code in C++.
+Unlike CUDA however the C++ code translates into a shader intermediate representation at runtime through the use of operator overloading and custom type definitions, which then must be explicitly passed to the render graph runtime through the RenderGraphPipeline configuration.

 For usage examples check the *_shaders.cpp files at [engine/src/graphics/passes](https://github.com/vetux/xng/tree/master/engine/src/graphics/passes)

 ### Differences to GLSL